RSGL is an iconic and trustworthy service provider of freight and shipping services via ocean, air, rail, and truck freight.Contact Us

 When taking delivery – make sure that loss and damage is registered.
 What should I do when I take delivery of my shipments?

-- Check that the container is externally sound and undamaged
+First Check that the containers are externally sound and undamaged.

 In order to ensure the smooth handling of your claim it is important that you supply the documentation below with your claim.